OpenSpace/OpenSpace-Docs/manual/content/models/convert-old.md

 # Breaking change in 0.17.0: Model Loading
 In release 0.17.0, the model loading in OpenSpace was updated to support models with multiple parts, materials, and textures.
 This update unfortunately means that previous asset files with models need to be updated.

-Previously a model was specified in an asset file as a <code>Geometry</code> with a <code>Type</code>, <code>GeometryFile</code>, and a <code>ColorTexture</code>.
-Now it is just specified with a <code>GeometryFile</code>, there is no need for a <code>ColorTexture</code> since this information will be read from the model.
+Previously a model was specified in an asset file as a `Geometry` with a `Type`, `GeometryFile`, and a `ColorTexture`.
+Now it is just specified with a `GeometryFile`, there is no need for a `ColorTexture` since this information will be read from the model.
 This may mean that the models that have previously been used might need to be exchanged or updated to properly work with the new model loading system, more on that later.

 ## Examples
 How the Renderable for the Juno spacecraft was specified before: